Ever wondered what people wore in old Russia? You’re not the only one. Many are curious about how clothes show status, culture, and daily life.

 Accessories play a significant role in Southern Russian dress, with items like belts and headdresses adding symbolic and aesthetic value.
 These embellishments often incorporate motifs emblematic of the Caucasus region.

-Siberia and the Far East
+Traditional Costume in Siberia and the Far East

-Traditional attire in Siberia and the Far East of Russia prioritizes practicality for coping with extreme climates.
+Traditional dress in Siberia and the Far East of Russia prioritizes practicality for coping with extreme climates.
 Garments are crafted from durable materials like fur, wool, and felt, providing essential insulation against the region’s frigid temperatures.

 Layered construction is a hallmark of Siberian and Far Eastern clothing, offering versatility to adjust to changing weather conditions.
 Coats, hats, and boots are staple pieces, each serving a specific function in protecting wearers from the elements.